-This past summer when we were promoting Parthena at our local Farmers Market we had an overwhelming amount of people who were genuinely shocked that you can cook with our oil and heat it to high temperatures all while maintaining its exceptional flavor.
-One of our family favorites is to make home made french fries in our kitchen with Parthena, seriously we can’t make enough, and goes amazing with Greek fried eggs!
+Many people are genuinely shocked that you can cook with our oil and heat it to high temperatures, all while maintaining its exceptional flavour.
+One of our family favourites is to make homemade french fries in our kitchen with Parthena (seriously we can never make enough) and the fries go amazing with Greek fried eggs!

-No doubt, you have probably heard that it is advised not to heat olive oil to high temperatures because it begins to smoke, and once it heats its smoke point it is no longer good for you.
-The smoke point of oil varies with its quality.
-High quality extra virgin olive oils like Parthena (with low free fatty acids) have a high smoke point.
-Mass produced, low quality olive oils have a much lower smoke point.
+You have probably heard that it is advised not to heat olive oil to high temperatures because it begins to smoke, and once it heats to its smoke point it is no longer good for you.
+The smoke point of oil varies with its quality, and high-quality extra virgin olive oils like Parthena (with low free fatty acids) have a high smoke point.
+Mass-produced, low-quality olive oils have a much lower smoke point.

 Olive Oil Times had a great article about the myths of frying with olive oil: